Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 ### Assessment questions
-- If a node replacement process starts, how will this affect your overall workload?
+- If a node replacement process starts, will this affect your overall workload?
 - If  using a stretched cluster(s) in an active/active or active/passive setup, do you have enough capacity to continue running your service in the event of active/passive cluster failure?
 - Are there vSAN Storage Policies that meet corporate standards?
 - Are there thick and/or thin provisioning storage policies in use?